 - 58. Where new evidence is raised, further investigations may need to be carried out which may require the review to be delayed pending the outcome of these investigations and to give the student an opportunity to consider any new information obtained. - 59.
 Complaint Review Panels are convened by OSCAR, other than when OSCAR is the focus of the complaint.
-When this is the case, the Complaint Review Panel may be organised by another unit within the Academic Registry.
-Complaint Review Panels conduct their business in accordance with the Procedure for hearings by panels which detail how Panels work, including, where relevant, the right of a student to attend a hearing and to be accompanied.
+When this is the case, the Complaint Review Panel may be organised by a unit within the Student and Academic Administration team.
+Complaint Review Panels conduct their business in accordance with the Procedure for hearings by Panels which detail how Panels work, including, where relevant, the right of a student to attend a hearing and to be accompanied.
 It is expected that those asked to attend a hearing will acquaint themselves with the Regulations.